Mission & Vision

 We invite you to give our Strategic Plan a close read (or if you’d rather, the two-page summary) and share your ideas about how we can deepen the DMC’s contributions to knowledge of how our oceans work and to the health of coastal ecosystems and economies in Maine and beyond.

 To achieve the goals outlined in our Strategic Plan, we have identified three priority investment areas: Infrastructure, Programs, and People.
-To learn more about giving opportunities, please contact Jessica Hosford, our Philanthropy Officer, at 207-581-5100 or firstname.lastname@example.org.
+To learn more about giving opportunities, please contact the DMC Director at firstname.lastname@example.org or 207-563-8144.